 Phase 3 engagement included a public open house and public survey (Figure 2) to present and request feedback on the final draft Sylvan Lake Intermunicipal Development Plan.
-The feedback was used to identify any discrepancies, and refine policies to better reflect the public's perspectives.
+The feedback that was gathered was used to identify any discrepancies, and refine policies to better reflect the public's perspectives.